sv-cover/cover-website/docs/forms.md

 # Forms

-Forms are defined and rendered using the Symfony Form component (as of July 2023 we're using version 5.4).
+Forms are defined and rendered using the Symfony Form component (as of November 2024 we're using version 7.1).
 This document outlines available documentation, specifics on our implementation, additional notes, and some examples (recipes) of ways to tackle problems.

 ## Documentation
 The Symfony Form component is reasonably well documented by Symfony.

-- [Stand-alone documentation](https://symfony.com/doc/current/components/form.html) This documentation is most applicable to our current situation.
+- [Integrated documentation](https://symfony.com/doc/current/forms.html) This documentation is most applicable to our current situation.
-- [Integrated documentation](https://symfony.com/doc/current/forms.html) Documentation on Forms component integrated in the Symfony framework.
+- [Stand-alone documentation](https://symfony.com/doc/current/components/form.html) Documentation on stand-alone forms component for use outside of Symfony.
 Not as useful to us as the stand-alone version, but might be interesting nonetheless.
 - [Built-in form types](https://symfony.com/doc/current/reference/forms/types.html) List of form types provided by Symfony.
 These are used to define fields.
 - [Built-in constraints](https://symfony.com/doc/current/reference/constraints.html) List of validation constraints provided by Symfony.
 - [Symfony Form GitHub](https://github.com/symfony/Form) Not for the faint of heart, but sometimes necessary as Symfony doesn't provide much documentation for very specific situations.

-## Our implementation
-Our implementation doesn't deviate too much from the standard Symfony Form implementation, other than the occasional extension.
-Our [`Controller`](/src/framework/controller/Controller.php) even offers a similar API for building forms as Symfony's controller by defining a `createForm` and `createFormBuilder` with the same signatures.

-Where in the codebase to define forms might be somewhat counter intuitive.
-Here's the current logic: if a FormType directly corresponds with a DataModel (or DataIter) it is defined in [`/src/Form`](/src/Form), otherwise it is defined in the controller that uses it.
-If a form does not correspond to a DataModel but needs to be used across multiple controllers, it may also be defined in `/src/Form`, but does not occur at the moment.

 ### Integration with DataIter
 Our "ORM" (that might be too generous) was not designed with Symfony Form in mind, so occasionally some effort is needed to make it work.
 Mostly when converting date(time) fields and booleans.